 Sandie Fisher, Lecturer in Dance at Ulster and Project Manager for Feedback said: “This is an exciting and innovative project which will encourage young people to become more creative by using the social networking sites they are already familiar with..
 The programme is a great way for young people to work together, developing creative connections and we hope it will increase participation in creative arts activity.”

-The Feedback project culminates in June 2010 with the launch of an online Facebook archive exhibition.
-For more information email Project Manager Sandie Fisher at: firstname.lastname@example.org.
+The Feedbackn project culminates in June 2010 with the launch of an online Facebook archive exhibition.
+For more information email Project Manager Sandie Fisher at: email@example.com.

 This project is funded by the University of Ulster’s Access Agreement Fund and supported by Cultural Development.